vercel/next.js/packages/next/README.md

 > If you have created a custom error page you have to import your own `_error` component from `./_error` instead of `next/error`.

-The Error module also takes `title` as a property if you want to pass in message text along with a `statusCode`.
+The Error component also takes `title` as a property if you want to pass in a text message along with a `statusCode`.

 ### Custom configuration